-The Netherlands
+The Netherlands EPR Fact Sheet

 The Minister of Infrastructure and Water Management (I&W) and the minister(s) concerned are responsible for the preparation of radiological protective actions and the coordination and the implementation of those actions.
 Intersectoral crisis management will be coordinated in the Interdepartmental Crisis Management Committee (ICCb) and the Ministerial Crisis Management Committee (MCCb).
 They are responsible for (strategic) decision making.

 In the initial phase of an emergency the local authorities (Safety Regions) may initiate protective actions, such as evacuation, sheltering, ITB etc, as described in the Safety Regional nuclear emergency response plans.

 The Crisis Expert Team radiation & nuclear (CETsn) is responsible to collect and assess information about the technical, meteorological and radiological situation and to advice on radiological protective actions.
-The CETsn consists of a front office, the crisis organisation of the Authority for Nuclear Safety and Radiation Protection (CETsn-FO), and a back office with eight organisations (a.o. the ANVS Task Force, the National Institute for Public Health and the Environment, the Royal Netherlands Meteorological Institute, WFSR).
+The CETsn consists of a front office, the Crisis Organisation of the Authority for Nuclear Safety and Radiotion Protection (ANVS-CO), and a back office with eight organisations (a.o. the ANVS Task Force, the National Institute of Public Health and the Environment, the Royal Netherlands Meteorological Institute, RIKILT).
 The CETsn is chaired by the ANVS.